 Submit this assignment on Gradescope.
-You must submit every page of this PDF.
-We recommend using the free online tool PDFescape to edit and fill out this PDF.
+You may find the free online tool PDFescape helpful to edit and fill out this PDF.
 You may also print, handwrite, and scan this assignment.

-1 Set Up a Ubuntu Virtual Machine
+1 Set Up an Ubuntu Virtual Machine

 One of the goals of this class is to understand systems work so that you can customize and improve them for yourself.
 On CAEN, course environments are already set up and everything "just works".
 On a brand new Ubuntu install, however, we will have to find, install, set up and manage many tools ourselves.